1.1. Sources and Intake

-Mechanistically, Vitamin D may protect neurons from stressors although a deficiency does not appear to inherently increase the risk of neuronal damage on the cells associated with PD
+Mechanistically, vitamin D may protect neurons from stressors, although a deficiency does not appear to inherently increase the risk of neuronal damage on the cells associated with Parkinson's disease.

-Currently, there are no clinical trails assessing persons with PD and the pathology of PD (cognitive outcomes).
-Some studies assessing hip fracture rates, which are covered in the Bone Health section
+Currently, there are no clinical trails assessing people with PD and the pathology of PD (cognitive outcomes).
+Some studies are assessing hip fracture rates, which are covered in the Bone Health section.

 It has been hypothesized that Vitamin D deficiency is central to a recent 'epidemic' of disturbed sleep patterns that roughly correlates with when the majority of humans began to spend most time indoors.